-The University of Wisconsin-Eau Claire will celebrate the beauty of language from around the world at the 11th annual International Poetry Reading from 7-9 p.m.
-May 3 in the Dakota Ballroom of Davies Center.
+The University of Wisconsin-Eau Claire will celebrate the beauty of languages from around the world at the 12th annual International Poetry Reading from 7-9 p.m.
+May 1 in the Dakota Ballroom of Davies Center.

 The event is free and open to the public.

-During the event, students, community members, faculty and staff will read and listen to poetry written in 30 languages other than modern, standard English — including at least two languages not represented at the event in previous years.
+During the event, students, community members, faculty and staff will read and listen to poetry written in more than 25 languages, including Arabic, Korean, Lithuanian and Icelandic.

 The poetry reading will be live-streamed at uwec.ly/live for those who wish to experience the event but cannot attend.

 The International Poetry Reading is sponsored by Dr. Thomas King, professor emeritus of communication sciences and disorders; the Center for International Education; the UW-Eau Claire Foundation; and the departments of English and languages.